University of Nebraska-Lincoln

 - generalized and social anxiety

-- relationship with self and others (including self-worth, self-esteem, perfectionism)
+- relationship with self (self-worth, self-esteem, perfectionism, etc.)

 - life transitions and adjustment

-- psychological assessment of neurodevelopmental, learning, and personality concerns
+- psychological assessment of ADHD and learning concerns

 - mind-body relationship and neurobiology of psychological distress